 What it covers: typically, damages and settlements arising out of lawsuits against an organization’s directors and/or officers alleging breach of common law duties, duties owed to shareholders, fiduciary duties, or failure to comply with rules and regulations, as well as the associated legal costs.

 Who should get it: business structure is the primary factor in deciding whether D&O insurance is necessary.
 Organizations without directors or officers do not need D&O insurance, i.e. unincorporated businesses.
 Private corporations may be less susceptible to shareholder lawsuits than public companies, depending on the number and relationship of shareholders, sometimes reducing the need for D&O insurance.
 Customers and creditors, however, may still sue the corporation.
 Not-for-profit organizations should also often obtain D&O insurance due to their typically limited resources and diminished ability to defend actions and indemnify their directors and officers.
-This is particularly true if such a not-for-profit wants to attract and retain qualified board members.

 This overview is not an exhaustive list of insurance policies available to early stage businesses.
 Other types of insurance such as pollution and environmental insurance, crime insurance, key-man insurance, and employment practices liability insurance may be suited, and in some cases required, for a particular business’ operations.
 In any event, it is important that a new business understands its operations in order to select the optimal insurance policy or policies.